• Skip to primary navigation

 Olive oil

-1. Put the flour in the bowl along with the butter all chopped up.
+1. Put the flour in the bowl along with the chopped-up butter.

-2. Put the salt one side of the bowl and the yeast the other (otherwise the salt will kill the yeast)
+2. Put the salt on one side of the bowl and the yeast on the other (otherwise, the salt will kill the yeast)

-3. Mix together and add the water slowly to bring together as a rough dough
+3. Mix and add the water slowly to bring together a rough dough

-4. Put a tsp of olive oil onto the work surface and out your dough on top.
+4. Put a tsp of olive oil onto the work surface and put your dough on top.

 6. Clean out your mixing bowl and smear with oil

-7. Place you dough into the bowl and cover with a damp tea towel
+7. Place your dough into the bowl and cover it with a damp tea towel

-9. Tip it out onto the work surface with some flout and knead out the air until smooth and roll and shape into your loaf shape.
+9. Tip the dough onto the work surface with some flour, knead out the air until smooth, and roll into your loaf shape.

 10. Place on a lined baking tray and cover with the tea towel again to rise one more.

-11. After another hour it should have once again doubled in size.
+11. After another hour, it should have doubled in size.

 12. Sprinkle on some flour and score in your pattern.

-13. Place in the oven at 200 degree with a roasting tin of water at the water to make steam.
+13. Place in the oven at 200 degrees with a roasting tin of water to make steam.

-14. Cook for half and hour and your bread is ready!
+14. Cook for half an hour, and your bread is ready!

-The yeast is a living thing and needs to respire to make energy!
-If feeds off the flour and used oxygen to respire and produce carbon dioxide as a waste product.
+Yeast is a living organism and needs to respire to make energy!
+As it respires, it produces carbon dioxide as a waste product.
 It is this gas that causes the bread dough to rise!
 Respiration in action!

-The bread is very yummy even if I do say so myself so not only a bit of science but lunch too!
+Even if I say so myself, the bread is very yummy, so not only a bit of science but lunch too!

 Safety Notice